tumininucodes/tumininucodes/README.md

 # Hi there!

-I am a sodtware engineer and I build android apps.
+I am a software engineer and I build android apps.
 I also write Python, Kotlin, and Java

 ## 💌 Find me on internet places